-The programme has access to equipment at the DER-IC North East in Sunderland, including a power electronics assembly line and a flexible electric machines assembly line.
+The programme has access to equipment at DER-IC Newcastle University, including a power electronics assembly line and a flexible electric machines assembly line.
 The Newcastle University team will use their understanding of electronic materials, power electronics and electrical power networks to develop an ultra-high efficiency power and propulsion system that will provide the backbone of this advanced technology.

 The programme will develop a cryogenically enhanced propulsion system for short-distance aircraft that could be scaled to larger aircraft.
-Liquid hydrogen is converted to electricity within a fuel cell system, which efficiently powers the aircraft and eliminates all harmful CO2 emissions.
+Liquid hydrogen is converted to electricity within a fuel cell system, which efficiently powers the aircraft and eliminates all harmful CO_2 emissions.
 H2GEAR will create a new generation of clean air travel and reinforce the UK's position at the forefront of aerospace technology research and development.
 Newcastle University's collaboration with GKN Aerospace, Intelligent Energy, Aeristech, University of Manchester and University of Birmingham are expected to create more than 3,000 jobs in the next decade.